A bramble, composed of canes growing from root suckers.

 resembles a bowl with a hollow center.
 The berries do not ripen further if picked before they are ripe.

 1-1.5, depending on cultivar.
 They are ripe when they come off the vine

 with a very gentle pull, and must be checked daily.
 If too soft, they are over-ripe.

 Eat immediately at room temperature or store in a refrigerator for up to 3 days.

 Freeze for longer storage.
 At room temperature, raspberries can start to get moldy in 2 hours.

 Dark green, fuzzy, wrinkled, toothed edges, 3-5 leaflets.

-First year canes (primocanes) are green, second year canes (floricanes)
+on the cultivar.
+First year canes (primocanes) are green, second year canes (floricanes) are brown.

-Shallow, spreads by rhizomes, invasive in moist areas.
+Shallow, spread by rhizomes, invasive in moist areas.